Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

-Fast-track your career in journalism with this 15-month intensive advanced journalism leadership scheme at Roman Road LDN magazine.
-Start as an Editorial Assistant intern, progress to Deputy Editor and leave as Editor.
+Want to be the Editor of Roman Road LDN overviewing all our titles at The Slice Tower Hamlets?
+Fast-track your career in journalism with this 15-month intensive advanced journalism leadership programme at our flagship newspaper.
+Start as an Editorial Assistant trainee, progress to Deputy Editor and leave as Editor.

 Local magazine Roman Road LDN